Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

-The test suite is focused on driver usage (mostly by checking the expected number of hits) but also does some validation of the results: for deterministic algorithms, known-answers tests are used, and for the rest, some consistency checks are done (more or less detailled depending on the algorithm and build configuration).
+The test suite is focused on driver usage (mostly by checking the expected number of hits) but also does some validation of the results: for deterministic algorithms, known-answers tests are used, and for the rest, some consistency checks are done (more or less detailed depending on the algorithm and build configuration).

 #### Configurations coverage